-TEXT RESPONSE "The puddle had frozen over, and me and Cathy went (LD-dialect) In this first paragraph of the story, stompin in it.The twins from next door, Tyrone and Bambara indirectly characterizes the narrator Terry, were swingin so high out of sight we forgot we by using rural Southern dialect to let us know were waitin our turn on the tire.
-Cathy jumped up and that the story is set in the South.
-The narrator's came down hardon her heels and started tap dancin. use of improper grammar lets us know she is And the frozen patch splinterin every which way not highly educated.
-We also learn from the underneath kinda spooky.
-Looks like a plastic spider activities the author describes that the web,' she said.
-'A sort of weird spider, I guess, with characters are children.
-(57- words) many mental problems" (35).
-NOTE word count; NOTE labeling of response NOTE the quotation marks, punctuation, and MLA type format
+TEXT R "The puddle had frozen over, and me and Cathy went (I stompin in it.The twins from next door, Tyrone and В Terry, were swingin so high out of sight we forgot we b were waitin our turn on the tire.
+Cathy jumped up and tl· came down hardon her heels and started tap dancin. u And the frozen patch splinterin every which way n underneath kinda spooky.
+'Looks like a plastic spider a web,' she said.
+'A sort of weird spider, I guess, with cl many mental problems'" (35).
+N

+NOTE the quotation marks, punctuation, and MLA format